lhnguyen102/cuTAGI/README.md

 num_test_data:           # Number of testing samples
 mu:                      # Mean of each input, e.g., for 3 channels; mu: 0.5, 0.5, 0.5
 sigma:                   # Standard deviation of each input
-device:                  # Either cpu or cuda
+device:                  # cpu or cuda
 x_train_dir:             # Data directory for the training input
 y_train_dir:             # Data directory for the training output
 x_test_dir:              # Data directory for the testing input